Ravenswood Australian Women’s Art Prize

 Ravenswood Alumni Kathryn Hendy-Ekers is the Visual Arts Curriculum Manager at the Victorian Curriculum and Assessment Authority, responsible for the Visual Arts and Media curriculums from Foundation to Year 12.

-Kathryn trained in NSW at the College of Fine Arts with a Bachelor of Education and Master of Education.
-She is an experienced educator, with teaching experience in primary and secondary schools in Victoria, interstate and in south-east Asia.
+Kathryn is an experienced educator, with teaching experience in primary and secondary schools in Victoria, interstate and in south-east Asia.

-She has developed an interest in the relationships between curriculum and the arts industry through teaching and learning in art galleries and museums, and is also interested in the role of artists working in schools.
-Most recently, Kathryn has been working on the implementation of the Victorian Curriculum and the development of whole-school arts education programs.
-She is currently studying a PhD in visual arts education and curriculum development in art museums and galleries with Charles Sturt University, Bathurst.
+She has an interest in the relationships between curriculum and the arts industry through teaching and learning in art galleries and museums, and is also interested in the role of artists working in schools.

 Kathryn Minkley – Judge